fbpx

 4. Go a step further with automatic certificate creation

-Filling in a mobile form and having the information sync to your database is one thing (and an awesome one at that) but if you’re collecting the information needed to complete a gas safety certificate, for example, you’ll find yourself having to do more manual work and fill it in later.
+Filling in a mobile form and having the information sync to your database is one thing (and an awesome one at that), but if you’re collecting the information needed to complete a gas safety certificate, for example, you’ll find yourself having to do more manual work and fill it in later.

 This way, thanks to your software, you can create an experience that’s professional, organised, and efficient (and even physically looks great) without all the time spent doing manual work only to achieve the same result.